ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 ansible_*_interpreter
     Works for anything such as ruby or perl and works just like :ref:`ansible_python_interpreter<ansible_python_interpreter>`.
-    This replaces shebang of modules which will run on that host.
+    This replaces shebang of modules that will run on that host.

 .. versionadded:: 2.1